 AProxy has the larger advertised residential pool.
 AProxy reports 70 million+ residential IPs across 195+ countries; ProxyElite reports 100,000+ IPs across 30+ countries.
 Pool size is one signal — actual exit-node freshness and rotation logic matter more in production.

-ProxyElite edges ahead on overall success rate against our nightly Cloudflare/Amazon/Google SERP test rig.
-That said, the right choice depends on your target site mix — AProxy is typically picked for ["Residential" workloads, while ProxyElite is often chosen for ["Datacenter"] use cases.
+ProxyElite edges ahead on overall success rate in the available benchmark data (our tests, independent lab reports and published specs).
+That said, the right choice depends on your target site mix — AProxy is typically picked for residential workloads, while ProxyElite is often chosen for datacenter use cases.

 ProxyElite carries the higher trust score in our directory based on documented compliance, support responsiveness, and customer-base feedback.
 Both offer 24/7 channels at upper plans; only AProxy gates dedicated account managers and ProxyElite gates them on enterprise tiers.